 People who come from America, Australia, New Zealand and South Africa have language, many times religion and basic western culture in common with Britain, while people from Asian countries might find there are very little commonalities.

 Until 2005 the biggest immigrant groups came from Ireland, India and Pakistan with South Africa, Italy and Kenya having the fewest.
-This picture changed rapidly in the last couple of years with more an more European countries joining the EU (European Union).
+This picture changed rapidly in the last couple of years with more and more European countries joining the EU (European Union).
 The largest group of immigrants now comes from Poland.
 Once Brexit is complete this will change.

 The following is an extract from an article published by the Guardian on 30 January 2013